o3de/o3de.org/content/docs/user-guide/networking/encryption.md

 Once authenticated, encryption is the last step performed when sending a packet.
 This is largely due to the assumption that any packet received by an authenticated endpoint is already encrypted.
 As long as the `DtlsEndpoint` is viewed as connected, all packets are encrypted.

 Encryption can often increase the payload size of a packet.
-In order to ensure this tax doesn't increase packet size over the MTU, O3DE subtracts an amount of available data for the application to accomodate the encryption size.
-The result is that packets close to MTU prior to encryption can end up being pre-emptively fragmented with encryption enabled.
+In order to ensure this tax doesn't increase packet size over the MTU, O3DE subtracts an amount of available data for the application to accommodate the encryption size.
+The result is that packets close to MTU prior to encryption can end up being preemptively fragmented with encryption enabled.

 ## References